jtrive84/TPOFTO/content/articles/Statistical_Modeling/b_mat_fact_lin_reg.md

 In terms of numerical precision, computing $X^{T}X$ roughly squares the condition number.
 As an approximation,
 $\mathrm{log}_{10}(\mathrm{condition})$ represents the number of digits lost in a given matrix computation.
-So by merely forming the Gram matrix, we’ve doubled the loss of precision in our final result, since
+So by merely forming the Gram matrix, we've doubled the loss of precision in our final result, since

 $$
 \mathrm{log}_{10}(\mathrm{condition}(X^{T}X)) \approx 2 \times \mathrm{log}_{10}(\mathrm{condition}(X)).
 $$

 If the condition number of $X$ is small, forming the Gram matrix and solving the system via $\beta = (X^{T}X)^{-1}X^{T}y$ should be fine.
 But as the condition number grows, solving the normal equations becomes increasingly unstable, ultimately resulting in a solution devoid of accuracy.
 Since statistical software packages need to handle an incredible variety of potential design matrices with a wide range of condition numbers, the normal equations approach cannot be relied upon.

 ## The QR Decomposition

 The QR Decomposition factors a matrix $X$ into the product of an orthonormal matrix $Q$ and an upper triangular matrix $R$, $X = QR$.
 Because $Q$ is orthonormal, $Q^{T} = Q^{-1}$.
 Beginning with a version of the normal equations solution, substitute $QR$ for $X$, rearrange and arrive at:

 $$
 \begin{align*}